sci-comp/scene-builder/README.md

 To create an item resource,

 1. Select one or more paths in FileSystem that contain an imported scene with a root node that derives from type Node3D.
-2. Run the "Create scene builder items" command by going to Project > Tools > Scene Builder > Create scene builder items, or by pressing the keyboard shortcut `Alt + /`
+2. Run the "Create scene builder items" command by opening the command palette (backtick) and typing "Create scene builder items", or by going to Project > Tools > Scene Builder > Create scene builder items
 3. Fill out the fields in the popup window, then hit okay.
 4. After pressing okay, the `icon_studio` scene will be opened.
 Please close the scene when it's done without saving changes to icon_studio.tscn.
 However, if you would like to make changes to icon_studio.tscn, then that's a great way to customize your icons.
 5. In the scene builder dock, click the button "Reload all items"